officelearn/azure-docs.sv-se/articles/active-directory/manage-apps/view-applications-portal.md

 ---
-title: Visa klientprogram – Azure Active Directory | Microsoft Docs
+title: Quickstart - View tenant applications using Azure Active Directory
-description: Använd Azure Portal och visa programmen i din Azure Active Directory-klientorganisation (Azure AD).
+description: In this Quickstart, use the Azure portal to view the applications in your Azure Active Directory (Azure AD) tenant.
 services: active-directory
 documentationcenter: ''
 author: msmimart